LHNCBC/lforms/form_definition.md

       Currently it only supports a 'questionLayout' attribute, which has supported values as 'vertical' (default), 'horizontal' and 'matrix'.
 Here is an example:
       `{"questionLayout": "matrix"}`
+    * viewMode - (optional) the layout mode for the form.
+Permitted values are 'lg', 'md', 'sm', and 'auto', which determine the 4 predefined layouts for large screen/container, medium screen/container, small screen/container and a responsive layout.
     * <a name="defaultAnswerLayout"></a>defaultAnswerLayout -
       an object that controls the answer layout for each item that has a dataType of CWE or CNE and has an answer list but does not specify